top of page

 Legalities To Consider

 You probably need to file a letter/notice of intent with a local school district or your state or county school superintendent.
 You also may need to file a letter of withdrawal with your child’s school.
 Some states require portfolios and testing at specific times.
-If you aren’t familiar with your state’s laws, be sure to head over to HSLDA to learn about them.
+Be sure that you familiarize yourself with your state laws.

 The Curriculum Bear